 Built in 1924, the house is a mix of horizontal and vertical straight lines accented by colour.
 The upper floor introduced a revolutionary system of sliding walls, which can transform the space into a divided area of bedrooms or an open space depending on what was needed.

 Today, the Rietveld Schröderhuis is a museum.
-Perfect for fans of design and architecture as the house was carefully restored, and is now in excellent condition and under regular care of the Centraal Museum of Utrecht.
-And, designated an UNESCO World Heritage Site in 2000.
+Perfect for fans of design and architecture as the house was carefully restored, and is now in excellent condition and under the regular care of the Centraal Museum of Utrecht.
+And, was designated a UNESCO World Heritage Site in 2000.

 Experienced by Elena of The Carry-On Chronicles